 If you’d rather trouble shoot on your own, this article is a good starting place.

 There are a number of possible culprits for why you just can’t seem to add any weight to the bar despite your best efforts.
 The good news is, there are a ton of solutions to get yourself un-stuck, too.
 Let’s dive in.

 Every flaw in your technique is shaving pounds from your PR and putting you at risk for training injuries.
 Fixing your form can make a heavy bar feel lighter almost instantly.

 Think of your body as a plumbing or air conditioning system for a second.
 If you’re pumping water through your house, but there’s a leaky pipe, you’re wasting your time by increasing the water flowing through the system.
 You’re just going to end up with a bigger puddle.
-Likewise if you crank up the A/C in the summer while leaving your screen door open.
-But, if you fix the leak or close the window, the water and cool air go where they’re supposed to.
+Likewise if you crank up the A/C in the summer while leaving your windows open.
+But, if you fix the leak or close the windows, the water and cool air go where they’re supposed to.

 That’s exactly how poor technique affects your lifts – by allowing energy to “leak” to places it’s not needed or wanted.

 Sometimes, mobility restrictions make it harder to get into the proper positions for each lift.
 Make sure you’re warming up properly and including drills to address your personal mobility deficits.